Zero-Mass Rotating Spacetimes in Four-Dimensional Horava Gravity

 For non-rotating spherically symmetric solutions, one can get the exact solutions by considering the appropriate metric ansatz which depends only on the radial coordinate $r$ and the equations of motion for the resulting reduced action \ci{Keha,Park:0905,Lu,Kiri}.
 However, for rotating axisymmetric solutions, the metric functions depend on the polar angle $\theta$ as well as the radial coordinate $r$ and the resulting equations of motion are non-linear partial differential equations (PDE), contrast to the non-linear ordinary differential equations (ODE) for the non-rotating cases, so that finding the exact solutions for the rotating cases are formidable tasks and has not been succeeded yet \footnote{In three dimensions, due to the absence of the polar angle even for rotating black holes, one can get the (coupled, non-linear) ODE for the reduced equations of motion and the exact solution can be obtained \ci{Park:1207}.}, except the approximate solutions for slowly rotating black holes \ci{Lee:1008,Alie,Wang:1212}.

 In this paper, rather than obtaining the exact solutions for rotating black holes from the reduced action, we consider trial solutions so that the full equations of motion (\ref{eom1}-\ref{eom3}) are satisfied with an {\it arbitrary rotation} parameter $a$, by some inspections.
 For this purpose, we first note that the well-known Kerr black hole solution in asymptotically flat spacetime \ci{Kerr} can not be a solution of Ho\v{r}ava gravity trivially \ci{Lee:1110}, which implies that some important deformations in the Kerr solution are needed beyond the GR limit.
-But, remarkably, we find that the {\it massless} Kerr metric in the Boyer-Lindquist coordinates \cite{Boyer} \beq ds^2_{Kerr}=-dt^2 +\f{r^2 +a^2 \mbox{cos}^2\theta}{r^2+a^2} dr^2+(r^2 +a^2 \mbox{cos}^2\theta)d \theta^2 + (r^2+a^2) \mbox{sin}^2\theta d \phi^2 \eeq \textrm{}{\it could} be a solution of Ho\v{r}ava gravity since, for the Kerr metric, all the curvature quantities $R_{ij}, K_{ij}, C_{ij}, {\cdots, \it etc.}$ are proportional to the black hole mass $M$ and hence they all vanish for the massless black hole case.
+But, remarkably, we find that the {\it {zero-mass}} Kerr metric in the Boyer-Lindquist coordinates \cite{Boyer} \beq ds^2_{Kerr}=-dt^2 +\f{r^2 +a^2 \mbox{cos}^2\theta}{r^2+a^2} dr^2+(r^2 +a^2 \mbox{cos}^2\theta)d \theta^2 + (r^2+a^2) \mbox{sin}^2\theta d \phi^2 \eeq \textrm{}{\it could} be a solution of Ho\v{r}ava gravity since, for the Kerr metric, all the curvature quantities $R_{ij}, K_{ij}, C_{ij}, {\cdots, \it etc.}$ are proportional to the black hole mass $M$ and hence they all vanish for the {zero-mass} black hole case.